CZ-NIC/knot/doc/man_knsec3hash.rst

 Description
 -----------

-The utility generates NSEC3 hash for given domain name and parameters of NSEC3 hash.
+This utility generates a NSEC3 hash for a given domain name and parameters of NSEC3 hash.

 Parameters
 ..........

 *salt*
-  Specifies binary salt encoded as a hexadecimal string.
+  Specifies a binary salt encoded as a hexadecimal string.

 *algorithm*
-  Specifies hashing algorithm number.
-Currently the only supported algorithm is SHA-1 (number 1).
+  Specifies a hashing algorithm by number.
+Currently, the only supported algorithm is SHA-1 (number 1).

 *iterations*
   Specifies the number of additional iterations of the hashing algorithm.